-This post features three Maturepreneurial Grandes Dames: Lyn Slater, Susan “Honey” Good, and Suzi Grant; all mature women, all strong role models, all leaders online.
+This post celebrates the Grande Dame, “a woman of influential position within a particular sphere.”
+Three Maturepreneurial episodes feature a Grande Dame: Lyn Slater, Susan “Honey” Good, and Suzi Grant; all mature women, all strong role models, all leaders online.

 Occasionally, Elaine and I plan to call out some of our podcast guests in the Maturepreneurial blog.
 At those times, we will feature people we think lend something special to our audience and theirs.

 Lyn Slater, Susan “Honey” Good, and Suzi Grant are this month’s highlights.
-All three are women well into their sixties.
+Each of these women personify the Maturepreneurial Grande Dame.
+All three are well into their sixties.
 Each of them has a strong presence online and on social media.
 Each of them is a writer with a unique perspective to share in her own unique voice.

 Lyn Slater, Accidental Icon

 - Instagram | 259k Followers

 - Facebook | 23.5k Followers

 - Twitter | 2.4k Followers

 Lyn became a fashion icon by accident, if you believe in such things!

 She had been considering starting a blog for over a year.
 She had been diligently researching her options and thinking over the feedback and encouragement she was receiving from different quarters.